 What do people call these things?

-In speech the binding is often called a “Dynafit binding,” or “Dynafit” for short — or as noted above, if the binding is not the Dynafit brand but uses the system originated by Dynafit and inventor Fritz Barthel, the generic term for such is “tech bindings” or “pintech bindings.”
+In speech the binding is often called a “Dynafit binding,” or “Dynafit” for short — or as noted above, if the binding is not the Dynafit brand but uses the system of boot fittings and “pins” originated by Dynafit and inventor Fritz Barthel, the generic term for such is “tech bindings” or “pintech bindings.”
 Here at WildSnow.com we use the term “tech bindings.”

 While we don’t have the space here to list all Dynafit bindings that have been sold over the past decades (there are dozens), here is a brief overview:

-The ST versions are nearly identical to the FT versions but have slightly lower maximum release value settings.
-They’re the most popular for ski touring.
-The FT versions usually have higher available release settings as well as cosmetic changes to make them look more serious, such as connecting plates between toe and heel units.
+In the case of the Vertical and Radical models, The ST versions are nearly identical to the FT versions but have slightly lower maximum release value settings.
+The ST versions are the most popular for ski touring as they may cost less, weigh slightly less, and provide everything most skiers need.
+The FT versions usually have higher available release settings as well as cosmetic changes to make them appear more serious, such as connecting plates between toe and heel units.
+How much better an FT version is for aggressive skiing is an open question that’s specific to each individual.

 Another Dynafit model called the Comfort was available around 2004 through 2006, now updated and morphed into the Vertical and Radical models.
 Many of the Comfort model bindings are still in play, and when properly maintained can last for many years, as can the TLT models.
 The Comfort evolved from a failed model called the Tristep, both Comfort and Tristep had identical heel units, identified by a red or grey plastic cylindrical heel lifter that came to be known as the “volcano.”